65 Brunswick Road

 Other areas of counselling I deal with

 Just as important as the challenges you face are the feelings they lead to.
 These often go unspoken and lurk beneath the surface.
-Some of the most important work I do is with clients who are wrestling with difficult feelings - such as anger, betrayal, blame, envy, guilt, longing, regret, resentment and shame.
+A lot of the work I do is with clients who are wrestling with difficult feelings - such as anger, betrayal, blame, envy, guilt, isolation, loneliness, longing, regret, resentment and shame.
 These feelings are often based in childhood and family issues, and go on to affect relationships in later life.

 I also have a particular interest in working with people who have suffered a hidden loss - that is, one which isn't easily recognised, attracts little sympathy, and can't be publicly or properly mourned.
 The loss might be a bereavement (people and pets) or it can be another type of loss (like your sense of yourself, your job or status, your health, a relationship, your hopes and dreams).
 If the loss isn't fully recognised and you can't grieve for it the way you need to, it's more difficult to deal with.
 In the words of Henry Wadsworth Longfellow, "There's no grief like the grief that goes unspoken".